arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 activities, is waiting to rendezvous with you and provide more details.
 Meet with Corporal Garrum on the outskirts of the old Galactic Market district to proceed with your mission.
+- primary target is a cyborg, Krel
+- Krel created cyborgs to cause more chaos on Coruscant.
+Eliminate them
+- found 3 prisoners: kalyn, Parr, Lox, claiming they're not cyborgs
+- I released them after taking their IDs

 The Black Sun's Poison: Your next assignment from General Garza is to destroy a shipment of deadly nerve gas called Trivoris.
 It was purchased by the Havoc